 My personal mission was to create a comparable dupe sauce to the one I found myself craving.
 The base of the sauce is an onion soubise, an easy, three-ingredient French sauce.
 The onions are cooked over a long period of time at a low heat until they become tender and flavorful.
 Onion soubise is classically puréed with cream as an accompaniment to meat such as a seared steak or roast chicken.

 The goal isn’t to put color on the onions but to coax out the flavor so don’t try to rush it.
+I know an hour and a half seems like a long time but it’s not an error.
+It takes time for the onions to break down!
 Make the onion mixture a few days ahead of time and reheat when needed in order to minimize the day of prep.

-Add the onion soubise followed by the cream, chili paste and chili flakes.
+Add the onion mixture to the pot and stir to combine then whisk in the cream, chili paste and chili flakes.

 Yes!
 Slowly cooking them coaxes out the subtle, sweet onion flavor and turns it into a buttery, jam-like consistency.
 It mellows the harsh flavor of onions.
 You don’t want caramelized onions for this.